 When faced with this dilemma, it is possible to demonstrate to this person that they may actually be able to enjoy beer.
 Begin with questions about what other kinds of drinks they like.
 Based on that information, you can make a few suggestions that might appeal to their personal taste.

-To help you get started, let's explore a few recommendations based on popular beverages that someone may enjoy.
+To help you get started, explore a few recommendations based on popular beverages that someone may enjoy.

 Beer for Wine Lovers

 Wine is usually a good beverage to start with because it seems to be the drink that many non-beer-drinkers prefer.

 If, for instance, you have someone who enjoys sweet, fruity tasting wines, then it is easy to suggest fruit beers.
 Many brewpubs offer some form of fruit beer, usually a wheat ale with something like raspberry added.

 You can also direct the future beer lover to lambics.
 These are not only fruity and often tend towards sweetness, but there is also a complexity to their flavor that a wine lover would recognize.

 To further add to the appeal, lambics are often packaged in champagne-style bottles.
 This offers the wine lover a level of comfort that it is a quality product by associating it with their favorite wine.